Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/manuals/1-Local_deployment_of_GIVE.md

-# Local deployment of GIVE
+# Local Deployment of GIVE
 We provide two approaches for deploying GIVE to local machines or cloud services, which are **system-level installation** and **GIVE-Docker**.

 The traditional way is system-level installation.
 However, it's always annoying to configure the dependencies and environments, especially for users lack of Linux administration experience.
 So we recommend a modern way, GIVE-Docker based on Docker container virtualization technology.
 You can use GIVE-Docker to deploy GIVE in minutes without any affects to host system.
 Furthermore, GIVE deployed with GIVE-Docker has the same performance to that system-level installed.